 "When I've been sleep deprived and have felt isolated, it can be so hard to get perspective on things, but it's genuinely helped me to stay sane through my maternity leave."

-Living with OCD can be profoundly isolating, so the group meets every fortnight to provide informal but structured sessions, where people can talk to others in a friendly, nonjudgmental way.
+Living with OCD can be profoundly isolating, so the group meets every fortnight to offer informal but structured sessions, where people can talk to others in a friendly, non judgmental way.